Poisonous to: Cats

 Poison type: Plants

-Alternate names: lily, Easter, day, Lilium, Hemerocallis, acute kidney failure, Asiatic, Japanese, stargazer, tiger, rubrum, red lily, red lilies, Western lily, Western lilies, wood lily, wood lilies, daylily, Easter lily, Easter lilies
+Alternate names: lily, Easter, day, Lilium, Hemerocallis, acute kidney failure, Asiatic, Japanese show, stargazer, tiger, rubrum, red lily, red lilies, Western lily, Western lilies, wood lily, wood lilies, daylily, Easter lily, Easter lilies